kirthan18/Hadoop-AnagramSolver/README.md

 (above command builds the 1.0-SNAPSHOT jar)

 # prerequisites
-Assume you have hadoop installed on your machine.
-Follow <a href='http://ragrawal.wordpress.com/2012/04/28/installing-hadoop-on-mac-osx-lion/'>this</a> guide if you're developing on Mac
+* you have hadoop installed (Follow <a href='http://ragrawal.wordpress.com/2012/04/28/installing-hadoop-on-mac-osx-lion/'>this</a> guide if you're developing on Mac)
+* you have latest Java (1.5+) installed
+* you have Maven installed

+# Execute
+after you build the jar, you can find the anagrams using following command:

+Usage:

+    hadoop -jar <Hadoop-AnagramSolver.jar> com.parthparekh.hadoop.AnagramSolverJob <numberOfMaps> <wordlistFilePath> <outputFilePath> <anagramWord>
+    numberOfMaps - number of map jobs you want to run wordlistFilePath - Hadoop FS path for the wordlist file (you%27 have to upload the wordlist file to Hadoop FS before this) outputFilePath - Hadoop FS path for output directory anagramWord - word for which you want to find anagrams

-# useful commands
+## useful commands

 Create directory in Hadoop FS